 I was born into the Idaho Potato industry via a family farm in Hamer, ID.
 At the time we lived in a small trailer on a gravel road, no phone, no neighbors, just sand, potatoes and sagebrush.
 Like so many kids of that day, I grew up doing any job I was capable of around the farm, with harvest seasons being the most memorable.
 My first job at harvest was “clod” picker at the cellar.
 Over the years I graduated to scraper tractor, truck driver and then tractor operator.
 Eventually we moved off the family farm to St. Anthony, ID where I went to high school.

-My wife Kelli and I are High School sweethearts, we started dating when I was a Junior and decided to attend the College of Southern Idaho (CSI) in Twin Falls, ID together, we married after our first year of school.
-After 2 years at CSI we spent a brief stint at the University of Utah before moving to Logan, UT and attending Utah State University (USU).
-I graduated from USU with a degree in Business Management and minor in Accounting in 91.
-We added to our family at USU with the birth of our first child, our daughter Jordan.
+My wife Kelli and I are high school sweethearts.
+We started dating when I was a junior, and decided to attend the College of Southern Idaho (CSI) in Twin Falls, ID together.
+We married after our first year of school.
+After two years at CSI we did a brief stint at the University of Utah before moving to Logan, UT and attending Utah State University (USU).
+I graduated from USU with a degree in Business Management and a minor in Accounting in 1991.
+While at USU our family grew with the brith of our first child, our daughter Jordan.